mfontanini/presenterm/docs/src/guides/installation.md

 # Installation

-There's different ways to install _presenterm_.
+There are different ways to install _presenterm_.

 ## Pre-built binaries (recommended)